 City of Yakima response to COVID-19

-The COVID-19 (coronavirus) pandemic is a rapidly evolving situation with more than 3,000 confirmed cases in Yakima County.
-The City has declared an emergency due to concerns about its possible spread.
+The COVID-19 (coronavirus) pandemic is a rapidly evolving situation with more than 10,000 confirmed cases in Yakima County.
+The City of Yakima has declared an emergency due to concerns about its possible spread.
+The emergency declaration has been extended through September 1st.

 - City facilities are closed until further notice.
 We continue to provide services.